nexus-group-ai/SARA/README.md

 4. **Related Content**: Discover semantically similar articles
 5. **Export**: Download transformed content and summaries

-## 🤝 Contributing

-This project was developed during a hackathon, but contributions are welcome:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- AIM (AI Impact Mission) and Media Innovation Lab for organizing the hackathon
+- AIM (AI Impact Mission) and Media Innovation Lab / Wiener Zeitung for organizing the hackathon
 - Contributors to the Wiener Zeitung dataset
 - The open-source community behind the libraries used in this project